 Everyday you receive junk or spam mail that clogs up your mailbox.
 Because of the countless number of junk mail we receive each day, our mail servers have filters that uses a set of protocols to determine what is junk and what are legitimate emails.
 However, there are times that legitimate emails are caught by an aggressive filter.
 For attorneys, that could potentially be an e-filling.

 To ensure that you don’t miss a notice from the court or opposing counsel, make sure to check your junk mail folders.
 Also, don’t set your junk mail folder to delete automatically.
 You don’t want to make a mistake of missing a deadline because it was stuck in the junk mail folder and then auto-deleted.

-A whitelist is a list of email addresses or domain names that you provide that allows your junk mail or spam filter will allow through into your inbox.
-I recommend that you put the domain names of the courts and clerk’s offices on your whitelist.
+A safelist is a list of email addresses or domain names that you provide that allows your junk mail or spam filter will allow through into your inbox.
+I recommend that you put the domain names of the courts and clerk’s offices on your safelist.
 Also, enter opposing counsels and key clients on the whitelist to ensure that emails are not blocked.
-It’s important to keep your whitelist updated as people and organizations change email addresses or domain names.
+It’s important to keep your safelist updated as people and organizations change email addresses or domain names.

 Check the Online Court Docket